developer-advocacy-dremio/quick-guides-from-dremio/icebergpyspark.md

 [Article on Spark Configuration for Iceberg](https://dev.to/alexmercedcoder/configuring-apache-spark-for-apache-iceberg-2d41)

-For all the examples below you can remove the following if using a single node vs a spark cluster:
+For all the examples below you can remove the following if using a single node ([Like a Docker Container](https://github.com/developer-advocacy-dremio/quick-guides-from-dremio/blob/main/sparknotebook.md)) vs a spark cluster:

 ```
 .setMaster(SPARK_MASTER)